-Glowday's Hannah and Kelly visit Alllure Aesthetics to chat Botox and everything anti-wrinkle treatments, and we speak to Nicki, who gets Botox for the 1st time.
+Glowday's Hannah and Kelly visit Alllure Aesthetics to chat everything anti-wrinkle treatments, and we speak to Nicki, who gets Botox for the 1st time.

 What is Wrinkle Relaxing?
 Glowday Video

-Interested in Botox but still have questions?
+Interested in anti-wrinkle treatments but still have questions?
 We feel ya!
 So, Glowday's Hannah and Kelly went down to Allure Aesthetics to lift the lid on some of those non-surgical treatments you want to know more about.
 Read on - or watch the video below - to hear their chat about the anti-wrinkle treatment Botox - what it is, how it works, what it does and the main benefits and side effects.
 And they catch up with the lovely Nicki, who gets three areas of Botox - the 11s, the forehead and the crow’s feet - for the first time.
 Let’s go take a look…